 Friars open the 2014-15 season on November 14 at Richmond.

 Susan Robinson Fruchtl and staff accept cold water challenge to support Kay Yow Cancer Fund.

 Susan Robinson Fruchtl was named the ninth women's basketball coach in program history at Providence College on April 9, 2012.
-During the 2013-14 season, Robinson Fruchtl will lead the Providence College women's basketball program into its 40th season of competition, which also happens to coincide with a new era of the BIG EAST Conference.
+She will embark on her third year with the program during the 2014-15 season.

 The moment Robinson Fruchtl and her staff arrived on campus, the transformation began, and extended itself beyond the parameters of the basketball court.
 The program immersed itself in the local community and also worked hard to establish and strengthen relationships within the campus community.

-A new standard was set for performance, not only on the court, but in the classroom - a standard that Robinson Fruchtl also lived by as a student-athlete at Penn State, where she not only earned the Wade Trophy, as the nation's top women's basketball player in 1992, but also claimed First-Team Academic All-America honors.
+A new standard was set for performance, not only on the court, but in the classroom - a standard that Robinson Fruchtl also lived by as a student-athlete at Penn State, where she earned the Wade Trophy, as the nation's top women's basketball player in 1992, and claimed First-Team Academic All-America honors.